Visually-Aware Context Modeling for News Image Captioning: Experiments

 Focus!~\cite{zhou-etal-2022-focus} is a sentence retrieval method.
-Combining Focus! with Tell, relatively high CIDEr scores can be attained (60.30/63.60 on GoodNews/NYTimes800k).
+Combining Focus! with Tell, relatively high CIDEr scores can be attained.
 Although no extra data sources are used, Focus! uses CLIP and OpenNRE~\cite{han-etal-2019-opennre} (a pre-trained domain specific relation extraction model) to perform sentence retrieval, on top of the LM\&vision backbones from Tell.
 Without OpenNRE, the CIDEr score of Tell + Focus! on NYTimes800k drops from 63.60 to 57.50, indicating the biggest gain of their method comes from the use of OpenNRE.
 However, we are more interested in the question: Without additional domain specific pre-trained models, how can we explore the connections between images, articles and captions of the given dataset?
 Experimental results show the merit of our method, which is also demonstrated in the ablation study of the different components of our model (see below).

-There are also two methods, namely JoGANIC \cite{yang-etal-2021-journalistic} and DiscExt CapGen \cite{ZHANG2022108429}, that use extra data sources in their framework.
-Without using extra data, our method achieves higher CIDEr scores (61.22, 64.51 vs 69.11 on GoodNews; 59.42,62.31 vs 70.83 on NYTimes800k).
+There are also three methods, namely JoGANIC \cite{yang-etal-2021-journalistic} DiscExt CapGen \cite{ZHANG2022108429} and \citet{rajakumar-kalarani-etal-2023-lets}, that use extra data sources in their framework.
+Without using extra data, our method significantly achieves higher CIDEr scores as compared to the former two methods, and yields comparable or better performance than \citet{rajakumar-kalarani-etal-2023-lets}, which uses the extra News Image Captioning dataset VisualNews~\cite{liu-etal-2021-visual} containing more than 1.2 million samples.
 Our method generates better captions by exploring the News Image Captioning datasets in a better way.

 \textbf{Ablation Study on Model Components}